SIDUMEFSustaining Intercultural Dialogue through deeper Understanding of Mediterranean Food

 Club Marocain pour l’environ-nement et le Développement

-- Co-creation of one educational resource (e-book) and one MOOC fostering cultural diversity and intercultural dialogue using Mediterranean food as a vehicle.
+- Co-creation of an educational resource (e-book) and a MOOC fostering cultural diversity and intercultural dialogue using Mediterranean food as a vehicle.

-The project will receive funding by the Anna Lindh Foundation, (ALF/CFP/2020/ICD/215) while it is supported by the Annual Programme of MIO-ECSDE and Partners resources.
+The project receives funding by the Anna Lindh Foundation, (ALF/CFP/2020/ICD/215) while it is supported by MIO-ECSDE and Partners resources.